 Overlander Embassy (OE) – You’ll be camping in the parking lot just outside the shop.
 It isn’t the fanciest place, but camping is free if you take any of OE’s services, such as vehicle maintenance or shipping to Cartagena.
 Otherwise, it’s $20 per night.

 Nomada Container Hotel – This is where we stayed.
-Prices are roughly $60 per night and include a kitchen.
+Rooms include a kitchen.
 It’s quiet and in the center of the city.
 Best of all, they have a large parking lot for your vehicle.
 The maximum height restriction to enter the lot is ~2.9 meters.
-So we fit with our Ford Transit high-roof.
+So, we fit with our Ford Transit high-roof.

 If you are shipping your vehicle from Panama, you will likely be picking up your vehicle in Cartagena, Colombia.